 A systematic review and meta-analysis of randomized trials comparing antibiotic therapy with placebo or no antibiotics for treatment of reactive arthritis found that antibiotic treatment did not significantly reduce the likelihood of failing to achieve remission of the reactive arthritis; although results of the studies were very heterogeneous, trial design varied substantially, and many trials were at risk of bias .
 Rates of remission were able to be analyzed in 7 of the 12 trials included in the review, involving a total of 375 patients.
 Additionally, there were no significant effects of antibiotic therapy on pain, joint counts, or patient global assessment, but gastrointestinal side effects were nearly twice as likely in the patients receiving antibiotics.

 Enteric infection — In general, antibiotics are not indicated for uncomplicated enteric infections, but some patients with active enteric infections may require treatment, depending upon their comorbidities and upon the specific organism.
 For example, therapy may be indicated in patients with severe gastrointestinal disease, in older adults, or in immunocompromised hosts.
 Treatment of enteric infections is discussed separately.
-(See "Approach to the adult with acute diarrhea in resource-rich countries".)
+(See "Approach to the adult with acute diarrhea in resource-rich countries" and "Travelers' diarrhea: Clinical manifestations, diagnosis, and treatment".)

 In patients with chronic reactive arthritis induced by enteric bacteria, the available evidence does not support the use of long-term antibiotics [22,23,34-37].